someone755/ddr3-controller/docs/README.md

 #### Quirks
 * Only one open bank at a time
 * No command piping or intelligent look-ahead
-* Write-to-read or read-to-write commands within the same row slow sequential access
+* Write-to-read or read-to-write time is long even within same row
 * Write leveling is not implemented
 * Incomplete timing constraints